kishjayson/swift-logger/README.md

 # swift-logger

-swift-logger is the spiritual successor to `logger` for writing entries to Unified Logs on macOS.
+A command-line tool for writing entries to Unified Logs on macOS.

 ```
 $ swift-logger --help